Overlanding West Africa Terms & Conditions

 You should be aware of the risks to your health from sources such as, but not restricted to, poor local hygiene, high altitude, heat related illnesses, fatigue, physical injury and tropical diseases.

 You must at all times comply with the laws and customs of the countries visited.
-We have absolute discretion to order a client to leave the trip if they are found contravening such laws and customs, or interfering (or judged to have the potential to interfere) with the well-being of the group, individual member, members, or themselves.
+We have absolute discretion to order a client to leave the trip/s if they are found contravening such laws and customs, or interfering (or judged to have the potential to interfere) with the well-being of the group, individual member, members or themselves.
 In such cases, there will be no refund of the trip price and we accept no liability for expenses incurred as a result.

 Overlanding West Africa will not tolerate any illegal drugs or dangerous weapons on the truck at any time.
-We reserve the right to remove a client from the trip if they are found to have broken this requirement.
+We reserve the right to remove a client from the trip if they are found to have broken this rule.

 Overlanding West Africa is a ground transportation operator and do not book or ticket flights for clients.
 It is the sole responsibility of the client to arrange and purchase flights to meet the start and finish dates of the trip/s they are booked onto.
 Overlanding West Africa will not be held liable for flight bookings or the failure of an airline to get you to the starting point of the trip.
 Overlanding West Africa strongly advises clients to have suitable travel insurance in place when purchasing flights in case of cancellation (please refer to our cancellation policy).
+In addition we advise that you purchase flights which are fully refundable, or flights which can be changed for a nominal fee.

 You are responsible for your own equipment and belongings during the trip and bear the sole responsibility for loss, wear and tear and incidental or accidental damage to your own equipment.
 We recommend that you take out adequate insurance to cover your equipment.
 You will be provided with a list of suggested equipment to bring on to the trip.